Hello Field Trip Inspo! The Best Day Trips in the New Jersey Area

 visitsealife.com/new-jersey

-Kids will come face-to-face with 3,000 different exotic aquatic creatures in more than 20 marine exhibits at The City Under the Sea (and get even closer to some, thanks to the Touchpool).
-There are also education workshops covering subjects like habitats and animal behavior.
+Kids will come face-to-face with 3,000 different exotic aquatic creatures in more than 20 marine exhibits – and get closer to some, thanks to the Touchpool.
+There are also educational workshops covering subjects like habitats and animal behavior.

 SOLOMON R. GUGGENHEIM MUSEUM